GameBoy/gameboy.github.io/consoles/color.md

 	* **Cloud Game Store 2.6" IPS Kit.** Larger than stock viewing window that requires a matching lens.
 Shell cutting is required to fit into OEM shells, but a matching shell is available and does not require cutting.
 Soldering is required for power. brightness control and pixel grid effects are controlled by onboard touch sensor. [[Video Guide]](https://www.youtube.com/watch?v=wYnBbBHx9SY)
 		* Shell note.
 The matching shell is a smooth, glossy texture, unlike original Nintendo shells or FunnyPlaying shells.
 Sold at [Cloud Game Store](https://www.aliexpress.com/item/1005003769287847.html) and [Retro Game Repair Shop](https://retrogamerepairshop.com/collections/cloud-game-store/products/game-boy-color-high-quality-replacement-shell).
 		* IPS kit sold at [Cloud Game Store](https://www.aliexpress.com/item/1005003797293674.html) and [Retro Game Repair Shop](https://retrogamerepairshop.com/products/game-boy-color-2-6-ips-backlight-lcd-kit).
+		* A laminated version with a matching shell is currently available.
+[Cloud Game Store](https://www.aliexpress.com/item/3256803778273625.html)

 	* **One Chip OSD Q5 IPS Kit.** Larger than stock viewing window using the Q5 LCD panel and includes lens with larger viewing window.
 Required shell cuts identical to the FunnyPlaying Q5 XL kit.
 Soldering is required for the OSD controls.
 OSD allows for vertical and horizontal alignment, allowing less than perfect shell cuts to recenter image.
 3D printed centering brackets are available from [Retro Modding](https://www.thingiverse.com/thing:4788780).  [[Video Guide]](https://youtu.be/6u5ol_wDfp0)
 		* Sold at [Retro Game Repair Shop](https://retrogamerepairshop.com/collections/game-boy-color/products/game-boy-color-q5-ips-backlight-with-osd) and [AliExpress](https://www.aliexpress.com/item/1005001836773840.html).